purescript/documentation/Differences-from-Haskell.md

 Overlapping instances are still disallowed, like in Haskell.
 The instance names are used to help the readability of compiled JavaScript.

+### Orphan Instances

+Unlike Haskell, orphan instances are completely disallowed in Purescript.
+It is a compiler error to try to declare orphan instances.

+When instances cannot be declared in the same module, one way to work around it is to use [newtype wrappers](http://stackoverflow.com/questions/22080564/whats-the-practical-value-of-all-those-newtype-wrappers-in-data-monoid).

 ### Default members

 At the moment it is not possible to declare default member implementations for type classes.
 This may change in the future.